Ontario Land Transfer Tax Calculator

 Taxpayers can claim an immediate refund when registering the land transfer papers and paying their taxes.
 Tax rebate application forms are available online for home buyers registering electronically or on paper at government offices.

 If the rebate is not claimed at the time of registration, the full tax is paid and a refund claim can be made to the Ministry of Finance within 18 months.
-Information required for the application include:
+Information required for the application includes:

 - A completed Ontario Land Transfer Tax Refund Affidavit for First Time Purchasers of Eligible Homes